 So your lawn is full of weeds and looking for a DIY how-to kill and control weeds in your yard?
-Violet, dandelion, clover, creeping charlie, and crabgrass – the list of nasty cool season broadleaf weeds (dandelion) and grassy weeds (crabgrass) here in the Northeast is a mile long, and they’re all rearing their ugly heads now in the spring.
+Violet, dandelion, clover, creeping charlie, and crabgrass – the list of nasty cool-season broadleaf weeds (dandelion) and grassy weeds (crabgrass) here in the Northeast is a mile long, and they’re all rearing their ugly heads now in the spring.
 April showers bring May flowers… and weeds galore!

 The very first step to getting rid of weeds in your lawn is first identifying what they are.
 Treating the wrong weeds can not only be ineffective, but could possibly harm your good turf.
-So before reaching for any herbicide or weed killer, find out what those weeds are.
+So before reaching for any herbicide or weed killers, find out what those weeds are.

 Start with these two links from UMASS, then do some more Google searches:

 How To Get Rid of Weeds Without Killing Grass

 This list the order in which I recommend.
 I follow Integrated Pest Management (IPM) as much as possible, and would of course rather prevent weeds from showing up than to throw down chemicals.

 - Prevention.
 The best way to get rid of weed in your lawn is to prevent them in the first place.
 Applying a pre-emergent such as Prodiamine in the early spring is (and should be) first on everyone’s lawn care schedule program.
 As ground temperatures begin to hit ~50 degrees is your first split application.
 Follow up with a second application approximately ~45 days later as the ground temperatures approach 65-70 degrees.

 - Maintain a healthy lawn.
 Thick, healthy turf will make it very difficult for weeds to thrive.
 Overcrowding can “choke out” the competing weeds, and the tall thick grass will shade weeds, limiting photosynthesis.